xud-yan/TOMCAT/README.md

 ## 📝 Overview

-**TL;DR**: We propose to accumulate multimodal knowledge to overcome the label distribution shift caused by unseen compositions recombined from attributes and objects by leveraging unsupervised data at test time.
+**TL;DR**: We introduce a new setting OTTA-CZSL, and propose to accumulate multimodal knowledge to overcome the label distribution shift caused by unseen compositions recombined from attributes and objects by leveraging unsupervised data at test time.

-**We look forward to more work focusing on test-time strategies for addressing the CZSL task.**
+**We look forward to more work focusing on test-time strategies for addressing the CZSL task!**

 <img src=".\images\overview.png" style="zoom: 50%;" />